api-platform/docs/laravel/index.md

 }
 ```

+You now have a REST and a GraphQL API with the same code!

-As you can see, the GraphQL documentation is automatically generated using the GraphQL introspection endpoint.
+As you can see, a nice UI ([GraphiQL](https://github.com/graphql/graphiql)) is also available.
+The documentation is automatically generated using the GraphQL introspection endpoint.

 ## Hiding Fields